teamshares/shoelace/docs/pages/components/input.md

   **Do**
   <div style="padding: 0 0 .5rem;"><sl-input type="password" label="Password" help-text="Password must be at least 8 characters and include at least 1 number and 1 capital letter" password-toggle></sl-input></div>

-  - Do use a label and help text to guide peple
+  - Do use a label and help text to guide people
   :::

   :::danger